chowpay/tag_api/README.md

 MCM9000 API v20 Simple Python api example
+Written for pthon 3.8
+Tested with requests==2.31.0

 How to use:

-Part 1: create config.py file specify server values username = 'username' password = 'password' ip_addy = 'server ip'
+Part 1: fill in the infomration in sample_config.py and rename file to config.py username = 'username' password = 'password' ip_addy = 'server ip'

 Part 2: Using the api to upgrade the software on MCM9000